A NSW Government website

 Get involved and have your say

-The Lord Howe Island Critical Infrastructure Program is currently being progressed by the Lord Howe Island Board with the NSW National Parks and Wildlife Service and their consultant project team.
+The Lord Howe Island Critical Infrastructure Program is currently being progressed by the Lord Howe Island Board with the NSW National Parks and Wildlife Service and NSW Public Works.

 Below is information on current and past community consultations and how you can have your say.

-The Environmental Impact Statement (EIS) for the Lord Howe Island Critical Infrastructure Project is on public exhibition for community comment for 28 days from Wednesday 15 October until Tuesday 11 November 2025.
+The Environmental Impact Statement (EIS) for the Lord Howe Island Critical Infrastructure Project was on public exhibition for community comment from Wednesday 15 October until Tuesday 18 November 2025.

-The project is part of the broader Lord Howe Island Critical Infrastructure Program.
-Aspects considered within this EIS comprise the construction, operation and maintenance of the following:
+The EIS comprise the construction, operation and maintenance of the following:

 • Freight handling facility, which includes new and upgraded marine infrastructure, fully bunded boat maintenance area, cargo loading/offloading areas, biosecurity infrastructure, adaptive reuse of the ‘Old Cargo Shed’ and ‘Ocean View’ heritage-listed buildings, viewing and picnic area, landscaping, amenities and vehicle and boat trailer parking.